Setting up a common production flow

 - Limited to roles: Editor-in-Chief

-- Meaning: Editor-in-Chief uses the Draft step to create content brief for new articles.
+- Meaning: Editor-in-Chief uses the Draft step to create content briefs for new articles.

 - Transitions to step: Editor review